K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 	    cloud_properties:
 	      name: VPC_BOSH

-Refer :vCloud CPI does not support dynamic or vip networks.
+Refer:vCloud CPI does not support dynamic or vip networks.

 4. Resource Pools Block
-resource_pools [Array, required]:Specify the resource pools to be used during deployment and name must be unique if multiple resource pools are used
+resource_pools [Array, required]: Specify the resource pools to be used during deployment and the name must be unique if multiple resource pools are used
 Resource pools: Collection of virtual machines created from the same stemcell
-name [String, required]:Unique resource pool name
+name [String, required]: Unique resource pool name
 network [String, required]: Network name declared by Networks block
-size [Integer, optional]: The number of virtual machines in the resource pool, and if you omit the value, it becomes the total number of jobs instances.
-Error occurs when the value inputed is lesser than the jobs instance
+size [Integer, optional]: The number of virtual machines in the resource pool, and if you omit the value, it becomes the total number of job instances.
+An error occurs when the value input is lesser than the jobs instance
 stemcell [Hash, required]: stemcell information created in the resource pool virtual machine
 - name [String, required]: stemcell name
-- version [String, required]: stemcell version cloud_properties [Hash, required]: Describes a specific properties of IaaS required to create a compilation VM (instance_type, availability_zone) env [Hash, optional]: When calling create_stemcell from the cloud provider interface (CPI), it is a virtual machine environment variable and the env data is available on the BOSH Agents set on the virtual machine.
+- version [String, required]: stemcell version cloud_properties [Hash, required]: Describes a specific property of IaaS required to create a compilation VM (instance_type, availability_zone) env [Hash, optional]: When calling create_stemcell from the cloud provider interface (CPI), it is a virtual machine environment variable and the env data is available on the BOSH Agents set on the virtual machine.
 Default is {}

 ◎ AWS Example